-Since Auckland Foundation took over the fund it has provided support for The Brainwave Trust, Big Buddy, Te Whakaora Emotional Healing and Family Restoration programmes as well as counselling services at CARE Waitakere to meet the critical need arising from the Covid-19 pandemic.
+Since establishing the fund with Auckland Foundation it has provided support for The Brainwave Trust, Big Buddy, Te Whakaora Emotional Healing and Family Restoration programmes as well as counselling services at CARE Waitakere to meet the critical need arising from the Covid-19 pandemic.

 "The positive impact of Te Whakaora Tangata’s Kia Kaha programme has been made possible through the generous support of the Totara Fund.
 The funding has been vital to the successful delivery of the Kia Kaha programme, where evaluations show an 81% of clients reported an improvement in mental health, 75% noting an improvement in depression and anxiety, 80% reported an improvement in social connectedness, and 58% reporting a reduction in domestic abuse."